Aswini1008/Aswini1008/README.md

 ## ⚡ Fun Fact
 I debug while vibing to music — that’s how **ISAI** was born! 🎶
-I code like I already have the offer. 💻🔥
+And my **Sunflower-Inspired Solar Tracker** literally follows the light — just like my mindset. 💻🔥